award

 Compensation You Can Recover from a Gym Accident

-In cases of personal injuries, you can recover compensation based on the extent and the damages that the accident caused.
+In cases of personal injuries, you can recover compensation based on the extent of the damages that the accident caused.
 Some of these damages for which you can obtain compensation include:

-• Past and future medical bills: this includes rehabilitation and nursing care required for the treatment of their injuries sustained.
+• Past and future medical bills: This includes rehabilitation and nursing care required for treatment of their injuries.

 • Lost wages: this refers to the money that you would have or could earn if you did not suffer from that injury and depends directly on how long it will take for you to heal.